AnyDesk Security Breach 2024: What Actually Happened

 AnyDesk security breach: source code stolen, certificate compromised, 18,317 credentials on dark web.
 What IT teams need to know.
 (CrowdStrike, 2024)

-Then came October 2025: a 26–40% price hike and a shift to connection-based licensing.
-Most pricing articles you'll find online still show the old rates.
-For IT teams that had weathered the breach and stayed on AnyDesk, this was the second reason to look elsewhere.
+Then came the shift to connection-based licensing.
+AnyDesk's official page currently lists Solo at $28.90/month list price, discounted to $23.12/month at verification, with 1 connection and 100 managed devices (Source: AnyDesk Pricing, 2026).
+For IT teams that had weathered the breach and stayed on AnyDesk, the packaging change was the second reason to look elsewhere.

 AnyDesk responded: engaged CrowdStrike for incident response, revoked all compromised certificates, issued new ones (v8.0.8), forced-reset all my.anydesk.com portal passwords.
 The company states no end-user devices were affected and no malicious code modifications were found.
 The platform is technically remediated.